-Marc has been an active cyclist and now enjoys trail running.
-He also dabbles and supports students in adventure racing and multisport.
+Marc has been an active cyclist and now enjoys trail running and adventure racing.

-Marc is a Chartered Accountant with a degree in Management Studies from the University of Waikato.
-With past experience in audit and the electricity industry, Marc has worked in education for over 16 years.
+Marc is a Chartered Accountant with a Bachelor of Management Studies (BMS) from the University of Waikato.
+With past experience in audit and the electricity industry, Marc has worked in education for over 19 years.

 Mark’s broad commercial experience working in large entities both locally and globally brings valuable experience to the Senior Leadership Team and Trust Board.

 Mark is responsible for general management of the school’s support services - leading Finance, IT, Facilities Management, Admin, Catering, Admissions, and the Marketing Committee.
-Mark is active in exploring new opportunities and partnerships which enrich both the school and its relationships with the wider community.
+Mark’s focus is on delivering high quality support services that enrich both the school and its relationships with the wider community.